 Advancing a Promising Treatment for Chronic Pain

-Prolotherapy, an injection-based outpatient therapy practiced for over a century, offers the potential for effective, non-opioid management of pain due to osteoarthritis, overuse tendon disorders and back problems.
+Prolotherapy, an injection-based outpatient therapy practiced for over a century, offers the potential for effective, non-opioid management of pain due to osteoarthritis, overuse tendon disorders and back pain.

 When performed by appropriately trained clinicians, prolotherapy can help decrease the impact of chronic musculoskeletal pain.